muratk5n/thirdwave/en/README.md

 "@samjsutton

-As Bitcoin's energy footprint grows, Democrats are raising climate change and grid concerns in their attempts to rein in digital assets
+As Bitcoin's energy footprint grows, Democrats are raising climate change and grid concerns in their attempts to rein in digital assets..
 Scrutiny from lawmakers is triggering lobbying on behalf of crypto miners who are using an escalating amount of computing and electricity to extract valuable digital tokens from the blockchain.

-"It is time for Congress and federal regulators to step up and address the serious risks that crypto poses to our economy and our environment," @SenWarren said in a statement to Politico"
+'It is time for Congress and federal regulators to step up and address the serious risks that crypto poses to our economy and our environment,' @SenWarren said in a statement to Politico"

 ---